 Thus I think it can work out with emotional sobriety.
 If we examine every disturbance we have, great or small, we will find at the root of it some unhealthy dependency and its consequent unhealthy demand.
 Let us, with God’s help, continually surrender these hobbling demands.
 Then we can be set free to live and love; we may then be able to Twelfth Step ourselves and others into emotional sobriety.

-Permission to reprint The Grapevine Inc., Copyrighted material in https://aaforagnostics.com/ does not in any way imply affiliation with or endorsement by either Alcoholics Anonymous or The Grapevine Inc.
+Permission to reprint The Grapevine Inc., Copyrighted material in https://aaforagnostics.com/ does not imply affiliation with or endorsement by Alcoholics Anonymous or The Grapevine Inc.

 One step closer to the answers that set me free

 Like Bill, I suffered from crippling depression in recovery.
 I was barely able to function.
-The medication I was prescribed, helped to alleviate my symptoms.
+The medication prescribed helped to alleviate my symptoms.
 My heart went out to Bill.
 There were no antidepressants available in his day.
-If there had been; I have no doubt that he would have also been helped by them.
+I do not doubt they would have also helped him if they had been available in his day.
 Instead, he tried various other treatments to treat his depression.
 Eventually, Bill began to see a connection between depression and all his unhealthy dependencies.

-Could it be that my depression was also due to my constant need to be fixed from the outside in?
-On top of my addiction to alcohol, I was addicted to food, work, money, sex and codependent relationships.
+Could it be that my depression was also due to my compulsive/obsessive need to fix myself from the outside in?
+On top of my alcohol addiction, I was addicted to food, work, money, sex, and codependent relationships.
 I was also addicted to control.
 My chronic insecurity made me want to have complete control over people, places, and things.
-All these dependencies made my life unmanageable.
+All these dependencies made life unmanageable.

-The thought struck me that maybe all these unhealthy addictions were because I never grew up; either psychologically or emotionally.
+The thought struck me that maybe all these unhealthy dependencies were because I never grew up psychologically or emotionally.
 I never became a mature adult.
-Deep down, I was still a lost and needy child, always looking for external wholeness and security.
+Deep down, I was still a lost and needy child, always looking for validation and approval.
 That was an undeniable fact!

 An inner spiritual emptiness

-Now Bill was suggesting something very radical.
-This was especially challenging for me, an agnostic alcoholic.
-He suggested that there was more to his psychological and emotional immaturity.
-Bill came to see, that his spiritual development had also been arrested.
-He admits that all his other addictions were the chief cause of his depression in recovery.
+Now, Bill was suggesting something radical, which was incredibly challenging for me, an agnostic.
+He indicated that there was more to his psychological and emotional immaturity.
+Bill couldn’t progress spiritually until he overcame all the other unhealthy dependencies.
+He freely admits that these were the chief causes of his depression.
 I knew that this is what happened to me too!

 The prayer of St. Francis of Assisi

-In terms of the recovery journey, Bill and I were on the same page.
+Bill and I were on the same page regarding the recovery journey.
 I was afflicted with all these other addictions.
-He found his answers in the St Francis Prayer
+He found his answers in the St Francis Prayer.

-I suddenly realized that in my pursuit of sex, power and money, I had always been a taker and not a giver.
-I needed all these external fixes, to medicate the emptiness within me.
+I suddenly realized that in my pursuit of sex, power, and money, I had always been a taker and not a giver.
+I needed all these external fixes to medicate the emptiness within.

 External solutions to an internal problem

-It was certainly true that for many years in AA, sex, power and money were my higher powers.
-Moreover, therapy didn’t fix me either; quite the opposite in fact.
+It was undoubtedly true that for a long time in AA, sex, power, and money were my higher powers.
+Moreover, therapy didn’t fix me either; quite the opposite.
 Therapy was all about me.
 There was no giving, only taking; it was all about receiving help from the therapist.

-Like all my other dependencies, I clung to these therapists.
+Like all my other dependencies, I clung to these therapists as if my life depended on them.
 It was the therapist’s job to rescue me.
 Ultimately, therapy made me even more miserable and self-obsessed.

 It just reinforced my need to see myself as a victim.
-I became even more negative and unhappy.
+I became even more depressed and unhappy.
 That’s what keeping the focus on myself always did!
-I came to realize, that as with everything and everyone else, I was just “using” the therapist to fix me.
+I came to realize that, as with everything and everyone else, I was using the therapist to fix me.

 As an alcoholic, I never did anything for anyone unless there was something in it for me.
-Slowly, I came into agreement with Bill.
-Selfishness and self-centeredness were at the very root of my suffering as an alcoholic.’
+Slowly, I agreed with Bill.
+Selfishness and self-centeredness were at the very root of my suffering as an alcoholic.
 (Page 62 Big Book – paraphrased) These defects were at the core of my character.
-They drove me to what Bill described as “spiritual bankruptcy” (12&12 Step Twelve, p.107)
+They drove me to what Bill described as “spiritual bankruptcy” (12&12 p.107)

 The twelve steps to freedom

 The twelve steps began to help me address the things in my character that made any type of healthy love impossible.
-I had to begin letting go of the constant demands and expectations that I was placing on others.
+I had to start letting go of the constant demands and expectations I placed on others.
 Eventually, they brought me to my knees stone-cold sober.

 I am still an agnostic and don’t believe in the traditional idea of God.
-I am however discovering that love and service to others are the solutions to my spiritual emptiness.
+However, I have discovered that practicing love and service to others are the solutions to my inner emptiness.

-Bill found out, that if love was going to heal him, it had to be unconditional.
+Bill found out that if love was going to heal him, it had to be unconditional.
 He realized that he would not find emotional sobriety in any other way.
-The twelve steps are offered as a mechanism for personal transformation leading to a spiritual awakening.
+The twelve steps are a mechanism for personal transformation leading to a spiritual awakening.
 These steps were powerful enough to fill my inner void from the inside out.
-I no longer need the anti-depressants that I was on for more than 20 years.
+I no longer need the anti-depressants that I was on for more than twenty years.

-As Bill puts it in his amazing article from the Language of the Heart:
+As Bill puts it in his fantastic article from the Language of the Heart:

 “This seems to be the primary healing circuit: an outgoing love………”

-My first serious sponsor, David B, once said to me: ‘There is only one way to be truly happy in this world.
+My first sponsor, David B, once said, ‘There is only one way to be truly happy in this world.
 This is to bring happiness to others.’

-Do you agree with Bill W’s and David B’s prescription to treat the alcoholic illness?
+Do you agree with Bill W’s prescription to treat the emotional and spiritual illness of alcoholism?